raindrop-team/.github/profile/README.md

 ### ❤️ Buy us a coffee

-We spend countless hours of our lives into update Raindrop and it's subsequent repositories.
+We spend countless hours of our lives into updating Raindrop and it's subsequent repositories.
 It would mean the world to us if you donated to us on [Ko-fi](https://ko-fi.com/raindrop_team).
 Every penny counts, and donating helps keep us motivated to work on the project.

 Raindrop Client, made with ❤️, from the Raindrop Team.